WLAN-Pi/wlanpi-profiler/README.md

 sudo profiler
 ```

-run profiler without pip install (optional/for development):
+running the profiler without pip install (development/optional):

-- first make sure `scapy`, and `manuf` Py3 modules are installed (pip install method handles this for you)
+- first make sure `scapy`, and `manuf` Py3 modules are installed (pip install method handles this)
+- note that the package name is `profiler2` while the console script name is `profiler`

 ```
 # get code